This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 It may have a more natural and earthy smell.

-This is because the naturally occurring bacteria in your scalp changes, thus changing the scalp’s odor.
+This is because the naturally occurring bacteria in your scalp change, thus changing the scalp’s odor.

 However, the gunk of sebum that may accumulate in your hair over time may make it have a non-pleasant odor.